j0r1/rateflix/README.md

-Some tools to add IMDB/Rotten Tomatoes ratings to movies/series on Netflix
+Some tools to add IMDB/Rotten Tomatoes/TMDB/Movielens ratings to movies/series on Netflix

 First step is to start the helper program:

  - install dependencies with

        npm install

+ - to enable the [movielens](https://movielens.org/) info, you need to create a file called ``movielensaccount.json``, with contents

+       {"userName": "your.login@someaddress.com", "password": "yourmovielenspassword"}

  - start server on a certain port, with a number of worker threads, e.g.